 The Industrial and Management Engineering program is designed to prepare students for continued learning and successful careers in industry, government, academia, and consulting.
 Within a few years of graduation our graduates of the Bachelor of Science programs are expected to:

-- Contribute to the body of knowledge in their professional discipline through problem solving, discovery, leadership, and the responsible application of technology.
+contribute to the body of knowledge in their professional discipline through problem-solving, discovery, leadership, and responsible application of technology.

 The Arch (previously known as the Summer Arch) requires rising juniors to remain on campus the summer between their sophomore and junior years to immerse themselves in academics and experiential activities.
 The students then use either the fall or spring semester of their junior year as an “away” semester.
 Students are advised to contact the Center for Career and Professional Development, CCPD, for additional information and help.